nathaliefil/uroboros/documentation/DataTypes.md

 ### Listed Lists

+Many lists can be joined together by the use of commas.

 | Structure | Returns |
 | --------- | ------- |
 | [list] , [list] | (List) |